 Depending on the industry, quality control falls on a spectrum of acceptable tolerances.

 No matter how much you like a vendor, they'll need to be approved by other stakeholders in your company.
-Are there any dealbreakers for your peers and superiors?
+Are there any deal-breakers for your peers and superiors?

-Obviously, you're getting a high-quality product, and they're getting a valuable client.
+You're getting a high-quality product, and they're getting a valuable client.
 What else can you offer each other?